fastlyhoo/wpt_h1vsh2/README.md

   'bytesOutDoc', 'bytesOut', 'bytesInDoc', 'bytesIn', 'effectiveBpsDoc', 'effectiveBps']
 ```

-The script will also output URLs pointing to webepagetests's video comparison and metrics comparison plot reports.
+The script will also output URLs pointing to webepagetest's video comparison and metrics comparison plot reports.

-Outside of catching some very basic errors, here's not a lot of error checking or validation.
+Outside of catching some very basic errors, there's not a lot of error checking or validation.

 ## Requirements
 See `requirements.txt` file